 Few things are as frustrating as unpacking your suitcase to find a wrinkled set of clothes.
 The friction created in such a tight space causes these wrinkles, meaning your wardrobe and your suitcase aren’t always the best combination.

 If you want to end stress and wrinkles, adopt some of these helpful tips for your next vacation.
 Here’s how to pack a suitcase without wrinkling clothes so you don’t have to worry about spending precious vacation time ironing.

 How to Roll Clothes for Packing

-Rolling your clothes may sound strange, but it has several benefits.
+Rolling clothes for packing may sound strange, but it has several benefits.
 Packing your clothes the traditional way causes bends and creases in the fabrics.
 Rolling allows your garments to maintain their smoothness.
 It’s ideal for casual fabrics and garments.

 If you’re packing delicate fabrics, dresses, dress pants, or skirts, try overlapping your garments.
 Lay the bottom half of the garment flat into the suitcase, and then layer other clothing on top.
 This can include your rolled jeans and folded knits.
 Items placed this way act as a cushion for the other half of the garment.